polkadot-fellows/xcm-format/README.md

 Operands:

-- `interior: InteriorMultiLocation`: The location, interpreted from the context of Origin, to place in the Origin Register.
+- `interior: InteriorLocation`: The location, interpreted from the context of Origin, to place in the Origin Register.

 Kind: *Command*